 Each region of the world has to have x-amount of teams that qualify.

-Therefore, you’ll always have 1 good European nation that doesn’t make it.
+Therefore, you’ll usually have 1 good European nation that doesn’t make it.

 Then you’ll have the host nation always in, along with countries from Africa and Asia, who historically don’t make it out of group stage very often.